-- a) If you previously have had a positive TB PPD skin test, you must provide the following: - 1.
+- a) If you have previously tested positive on a TB PPD skin test, you must provide the following three items: - 1.
 The positive TB skin test report, with the induration measured in "mm".
-If the student cannot provide a test indicating positive results, a baseline skin test must be done. - 2.
+If you cannot provide a test indicating previous positive results, a baseline skin test must be done. - 2.
 Copy of the clear chest x-ray report to exclude a diagnosis of TB disease.
-Once you are admitted to the Occupational Therapy Assistant Program, you may be required to repeat the chest x-ray prior to specific clinical rotations. - 3.
-TB Questionnaire (you can obtain a copy on the Occupational Therapy Assistant Program website or in the admission packet).
-This TB Questionnaire must be done annually. - b) If a TB skin test converts from negative to positive, students may not be on campus or attend class or clinical until submitting a negative chest x-ray report, completing a TB questionnaire, and following up with the Grossmont Student Health Services office to be cleared to be on campus. - c) Medical evaluation for possible treatment of Latent Tuberculosis Infection (LTBI) is recommended for those individuals with a recent conversion to a positive TB test.
+Once you are admitted to any Health Professions program, you may be required to repeat the chest x-ray prior to specific clinical rotations. - 3.
+TB Questionnaire.
+This TB Questionnaire must be done annually (attached in this document). - b) If a TB skin test converts from negative to positive, students may not be on campus or attend class or clinical until submitting a negative chest x-ray report, completing a TB questionnaire, and following up with the Grossmont College Student Health Services office to be cleared to be on campus. - c) Medical evaluation for possible treatment of Latent Tuberculosis Infection (LTBI) is recommended for those individuals with a recent conversion to a positive TB test.